 Ljubljana Castle has sat for approx. 900 years, silently watching over the city and offers amazing views, houses a puppet museum and museum exhibition of Slovenian history.
 There are two restaurants where you can eat and a cafe, plus a nightclub!
 Reached on foot or funicular railway, this is one attraction not to miss.

 The Dragon Bridge is a landmark in the town, spanning the Ljubljanica River.
 A non-pedestrian bridge, its iconic dragons stand out and the bridge itself has a particular art nouveau look to it.

-There are many sights to experience in Ljubljana; let’s not forget the Cat Cafe!
-One afternoon wasn’t enough…but check the Tourism Board’s website here to get more ideas.
+There are many sights to experience in Ljubljana, one afternoon wasn’t enough…but check the Tourism Board’s website here to get more ideas.